dr4fters/dr4ft/README.md

 ## Usage

-TODO: add scripts explanation
+### Start server

+`npm start`

+This command start the server

+`npm run download_allsets`
+This command downloads all sets from MTGJson and integrates them.

+`npm run update_database`
+This command downloads integrates all files previously downloaded from MTGJson.

-npm run ...
+`npm run download_booster_rules`
-download_allsets -> download AllPrintings.json from MTGJson
-update_database -> parse and integrate MTGJson sets previously downloaded download_booster_rules -> download and parse booster generation rules
+ download and parse booster generation rules from [magic-sealed-data](https://github.com/taw/magic-sealed-data)

 ## Contributing
 Found **bugs** or have **feature requests**?
 Feel free to [open an issue](https://github.com/dr4fters/dr4ft/issues/new)!